openedx/docs.openedx.org/source/educators/how-tos/student_management/manage_course_enrollments.rst

  in the audit enrollment track.
 For more information about course enrollment tracks, see :ref:`enrollment track<enrollment_track_g>`.

-.. only:: Open_edX

-  .. note:: If your course has a fee, and an organization wants to purchase
-     enrollment for multiple seats in your course at one time, you can create enrollment codes for the organization.
+.. note:: If your course has a fee, and an organization wants to purchase enrollment for multiple seats in your course at one time, you can create enrollment codes for the organization.
 The organization then distributes these enrollment codes to its learners to simplify the enrollment process.
    You can also create coupon codes to give learners a discount when they enroll in your course.
 For more information, see :ref:`Enable and Create Enrollment Codes`.

 .. _Report Learners Not Yet Enrolled: